 Isothiocyanates may be more bioactive and easily absorbed in the body than curcumin.
 No need to worry about pre-gaming your moringa with pepper because your body can absorb it all by itself.
 Moringa also gives you a host of other health benefits beyond what your typical green vegetable is capable of providing.
 This is in part because while most greens are 90% water, moringa is only 80% water, making it more nutrient-dense than most leafy greens.

 Of course, this isn’t to say turmeric isn’t good for you (it is a superfood after all).
 However, in terms of anti-inflammatory foods, moringa may be a simpler and more versatile ingredient to add to your anti-inflammatory lifestyle.
 If you’re looking for a natural solution to reducing inflammation, add moringa to your favorite smoothies, shakes, and any sweet or savory dish.

-Looking for simple ways to include moringa in your diet?
 Check out our Moringa Anti-Inflammatory Smoothie or the vast offering of #MoringaInspired recipes and smoothies on our website.
 Because of moringa’s versatility, you can use it to improve the nutritional quality of so many meals.
-Try moringa in a bar, as an energy shot, or in our new moringa greens and protein powder.
+Try moringa in a bar, as an energy shot, or in our new moringa greens and protein powder!

 Graf, Brittany L., Asha L. Jaja-Chimedza, and Ilya L. Raskin.
 “Comparative Anti-Inflammatory Effect of Moringa-Derived Isothiocyanate versus Curcumin in vitro and in vivo.”
 The FASEB Journal 31.1 Supplement (2017): 972-22.